hanshoi/react-template/examples/friends/README.md

 # Friends
-A simple typewriter application that shows reacts basic features.
+A simple friends application that shows reacts basic features.

 We are also show casing the gulp-debug.
 With it you can check what passes in gulp-stream by printing it on the commandline.